taurus-org/taurus/doc/source/users/ui/plot.rst

 Or you want to store the plotted values in a file?

-Then you will like the Export capabilities of TauPlot.
+Then you will like the Export capabilities of TaurusPlot.

 You can access them from the `TaurusPlot context menu`_ and for the moment they allow you to: